FountainExponential/web/README.md

 "Searched Label" | `#~` after a diver or detour defines a **Searched Label** going to a section while ignoring the section level
 Continue | \|\| at the start of a line defines the continue from this section to next section.
 Equal to a divert seperate and the label of the next section.
 Image | Include an image for storyboarding
-Link | A link can be used for outside reference or anchors in the text List | Visible list of elements interpreted as a menu when contained in a Container.
+Link | A link can be used for outside reference or anchors within the text List | Visible list of elements, interpreted as a menu when contained in a Container.
-Code span | Code integrated as part of the text
-Code block | A block of multiple lines of code
+Container | A block denoting an area with special rules.
-Yaml block | Data in YAML format specific to the section Attribute span | Attributes put on elements similar to CSS Conditionals | the if else statement controlling flow of the text Arrangement | a generator that yields a text from a list every time when called Container | A block denoting an area with special rules.
 Menu | A list wrapped in a Container
+Conditionals | the if else statement controlling flow of the text, integrated into the text.
+Arrangement | a generator that yields a text from a list every time when called Code span | Code integrated as part of the text, triggered at display time of the text.
+Code block | A block of multiple lines of code, triggered when the structure element like a scene is used.
+JSON Attribute span | Descriptive attributes in JSON format put on integrated parts of the text similar to CSS JSON Attribute block | Descriptive attributes in JSON format put on elements similar to CSS TOML block | Data, about game engine behavior like conditionals and triggers, in TOML format specific to the structure coming before it, but setting up the interaction with the game.
+YAML block | Data, about in game behavior like visuals, in YAML format specific to the Entity of the game coming before it, triggered when the structure element like a scene is used.

 ### Fountain
 Fountain most important feature is the character labeled dialog, so well known in the writing forms of screenplay, stageplay, teleplay and radioplay.
 Some interactive fiction formats mimic the labeling, but do so by adding the character in front of the line followed by a colon and then the spoken text.
 Fountains way of having the characters name in the line before the dialog is easier to read, but a bit more verbose.
 Optionally the character can be prefixed with an @ sign for clarity.
 Dialog ends with an empty line, but dialog may continue if 2 spaces are put in the empty line.
 This is exactly like the Fountain specification, but it is important to repeat here.